The Importance of Community in the Fight Against Opioid Addiction

-Additionally, patients struggling with opioid use disorder may also have co-occurring anxiety, depression, and other behavioral health disorders.
+Having support communities online allows for more anonymity and privacy than walking into an in-person group.
+Patients struggling with opioid use disorder may also have co-occurring anxiety, depression, and other behavioral health disorders.
 Patients may feel stigmatized when seeking in-person treatment, ultimately deterring them from the benefits of recovery communities.
-Thus, online communities increase emotional accessibility by allowing some level of anonymity, like talking under anonymous usernames, and may also reduce the stigma associated with seeking treatment, as patients can attend online support groups more discreetly.
+These barriers are minimized when support groups take place online.

-Lastly, online support groups provide constant availability, often with chat rooms and message boards open 24/7, allowing members to ask questions and seek support at any time.
-This is particularly helpful for patients in crisis, allowing them to seek community advice and support immediately, rather than possibly waiting days until the next meeting.
-And this constant availability increases accessibility to patients regardless of their personal or professional schedules.
-Many patients have jobs that don’t allow time off for health appointments or meetings, thereby forcing patients to choose between paying their bills or seeking community supports that assist them in their recovery.
+Support communities online are so prevalent, it is also easier to find meetings that fit your schedule.
+Online support groups provide constant availability, often with chat rooms and message boards open 24/7, allowing members to ask questions and seek support at any time.
+This is particularly helpful for patients in crisis, allowing them to seek community advice and support immediately rather than possibly waiting days until the next meeting.

 Photo Courtesy of Daniel Korpai on Unsplash.